PSHE (Personal, Social, Health Education) Policy including Relationships Education, Sex Education and Health Education

 They learn to understand and respect our common humanity; diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning.

-In our school we choose to deliver Personal, Social, Health Education using Jigsaw, the mindful approach to PSHE.
+In our school we choose to deliver Personal, Social, Health Education using Kapow, the mindful approach to PSHE.

 Objectives/Pupil learning intentions: